-CASE strongly recommends that a Learning Contract or Agreement is set up between the education/training provider and the student's/trainee's employer in which the employer agrees to provide clinical training and assessment in accordance with the accredited procedures and expectations of the programme/course.
-The education and training provider will be responsible for providing mentor and assessor training.
-In addition, it is recommended that institutions or programme/course faculties retain a register of appropriately trained staff participating in the mentoring and assessment scheme.
+CASE strongly recommends that a Learning Contract or Agreement is set up between the education provider and the student's/trainee's employer in which the employer agrees to provide clinical training and assessment in accordance with the accredited procedures and expectations of the course or programme.
+The education provider will be responsible for providing mentor and assessor training.
+In addition, it is recommended that institutions or course faculties retain a register of appropriately trained staff participating in the mentoring and assessment scheme.

-CASE will expect, both in documentation and during scheduled visits to placements, a clear demonstration of the quality, nature and range of clinical facilities, including equipment and staffing, necessary to support the students/trainees in their clinical education and practice.
-For example, CASE will expect to see evidence that students/trainees are able to take part in appropriate, dedicated training lists throughout the duration of the programme/course.
+CASE will expect clear documentation regarding the quality, nature and range of clinical facilities, including equipment and staffing, necessary to support the students/trainees in their clinical education and practice.
+For example, CASE will expect to see evidence that students/trainees are able to take part in appropriate, dedicated training lists throughout the duration of the focused course.
 There should also be:

-- Clear evidence of co-operation strategies between the academic and clinical teaching teams; - A defined strategy for the selection, training and provision of support mechanisms for practice educators and mentors; - Evidence that the external/independent assessor is familiar with medical ultrasound practice in a wide range of healthcare situations, the practitioners who access the programme/course and its methods of clinical training and assessment; - Evidence that the teaching teams, practice educators/mentors/clinical supervisors are undertaking appropriate continuing professional development (CPD) as defined by the relevant professional bodies.
+- Clear evidence of co-operation strategies between the academic and clinical teaching teams; - A defined strategy for the selection, training and provision of support mechanisms for practice educators and mentors; - Evidence that the external/independent assessor is familiar with medical ultrasound practice in a wide range of healthcare situations, the practitioners who access the course and its methods of clinical training and assessment; - Evidence that the teaching teams, practice educators/mentors/clinical supervisors and clinical staff involved in supporting students are undertaking appropriate continuing professional development (CPD) as defined by the relevant professional and/or regulatory bodies.

-6.2 Academic Learning Environment
+6.6 Academic Learning Environment